FIWARE-Ops/docs.TourGuide/docs/data-publication/how-to-offer-datasets-including-context-information-through-the-wstore/acquiring-datasets-offered-in-the-wstore.md

 In order to acquire datasets, you have to enter the [FIWARE Store](https://store.lab.fiware.org/) and sign in with a valid FIWARE Account.
 Once in the FIWARE Store, you can search for CKAN datasets filtering by category.
-In particular, you can browse categories using the the breadcrumb located in the top of the offering list, and search for the “Datasets” category.
+In particular, you can browse categories using the breadcrumb located in the top of the offering list, and search for the “Datasets” category.

 [![Acquiring Datasets Offered in the
 FIWARE Store](../images/Acquiring-Datasets-Offered-in-the-WStore.png)](../images/Acquiring-Datasets-Offered-in-the-WStore.png)